aspose-ocr/Aspose.OCR-Documentation/python/developer-reference/save/file/_index.md

 `SaveFormat.HTML` | HTML web page.
 `SaveFormat.EPUB` | ePub, a popular e-book file format.
 `SaveFormat.RTF` | RTF, a universal format for exchanging text documents between different word processing programs.
+`SaveFormat.HOCR` | hOCR, an open standard of data representation for formatted text obtained from OCR.
+It includes extracted text, style, layout, and other information.

 You can optionally enable [automatic spelling corrections](/ocr/python-net/automatic-spelling-correction/) for recognition results, provide a [custom dictionary](/ocr/python-net/dictionaries/), or specify the font to be embedded into a PDF document.
 The latter is only applicable when saving recognition results into text-only PDF (`SaveFormat.PDF_NO_IMG`).